springernature/frontend-toolkits/toolkits/global/packages/global-forms/README.md

 - `gap`: The gap between the fields; any valid `gap` value.
 - `hideLabel`: You can visually hide labels with the `hideLabel` property without removing them from screen reader output.
 Only do this if there is another visual form of label (the “Search” label of the submit button in this case).
 - `nowrap`: Not used in the previous example.
 Stop the individual fields from wrapping (beware of narrow viewports).

+## Help improve this page

+If you’ve got a question, idea or suggestion about how to improve this component or guidance, post in the [#ask-Elements Slack channel](https://springernature.slack.com/archives/CNBTFLBLP).